learn-co-curriculum/react-ts-forms-abstraction/README.md

 some additional logic to handle things like number fields (using `parseInt` or `parseFloat`) and other data types to ensure your form state is always in sync with your components.

+Additionally, notice how we had to specifically type our `value` variable with a union type of `string | boolean`.
+This is because we initialize the `value` with `event.target.value` by default, so TypeScript will correctly infer that it is of type `string`.
+This becomes a problem when we want to re-set `value` to equal `event.target.checked` if our input turns out to be a checkbox, which holds a `boolean` value instead of a `string`.
+The explicit union type solves this problem.

 ## Conclusion